accel-brain/accel-brain-code/Binaural-Beat-and-Monaural-Beat-wih-python/README.md

 # Binaural Beats and Monaural Beats with Python

-This is a Python library for creating the binaural beats or monaural beats.
+`AccelBrainBeat` a Python library for creating the binaural beats or monaural beats.
 You can play these beats and generate wav files.
 The frequencys can be optionally selected.

 ## Description